jmontleon/pixelbook-fedora/README.md

 # Other distributions
 For the most part nothing in this repo is distribution specific other than the availability of packages to simplify the install process.
 The primary adjustments you will need to be concerned about are listed below.

 1. An audio issue was introduced in the 5.15.5 kernel and fixed in 5.17.0.
 5.16.0 introduced fixes to the display backlight.
-In general 5.17.0 and above should work well.
+In general 5.17.0 and above should work well up until 6.0-6.0.9 where audio is broken, fixed again in 6.0.10, until broken again in 6.1.0-6.1.12 and fixed again in 6.1.13+.
+HDMI audio has not worked since before 5.17.0.
+[This regression thread](https://lore.kernel.org/regressions/CAJD_bPKQdtaExvVEKxhQ47G-ZXDA=k+gzhMJRHLBe=mysPnuKA@mail.gmail.com/T/#u) contains a patch proposed by me.
+Hopefully this is at least close to a proper fix the problem is resolved soon.
 1. Reference [this PR](https://gitlab.com/cki-project/kernel-ark/-/merge_requests/1616/diffs) to see the kernel options that must be enabled for hardware support.
 1. To match placement of configuration and scripts that are provided by packages look at the corresponding spec file.
 All sources are located in the [configs](https://github.com/jmontleon/pixelbook-fedora/tree/main/configs) and [scripts](https://github.com/jmontleon/pixelbook-fedora/tree/main/scripts) directories.
 1. When a package is referenced, using the alsa ucm package as an example, note the [sources](https://github.com/jmontleon/pixelbook-fedora/blob/main/specs/pixelbook-alsa-ucm.spec#L6-L7) in the spec file and where they are [installed](https://github.com/jmontleon/pixelbook-fedora/blob/main/specs/pixelbook-alsa-ucm.spec#L21-L22) and manually do the same.
 Alsa is a special case in that 1.2.6 and above put these files in a conf.d directory.
 For older versions you'll probably need to move them one directory up.